alanng10/class-lang/Docue/Article/Word/a.md

 Word "reposit" has meaning that is repository.

+Word "commit" has meaning that is mod record.

 Word "auto" has meaning that is entity to do effect.

 Word "node" has meaning that is entity.